 I also considered what types of activities we would be doing.
 I listed eating out, checking out Universal Studios, going to a hockey game, taking family photos, going to church, swimming and sitting by the pool, hanging out at the house, and seeing Disney On Ice.
 Now, I simply made sure to choose items that fit those activities.

-If you are flying, try to only bring a carry on whenever possible.
+If you are flying, try to only bring a carry-on for minimalist travel whenever possible.
 It will save you money, be less of a hassle to drag around, and you don’t have to worry about the airline losing your luggage.
-We bought these carry ons at Target recently for the whole family!
-They come in multiple colors, they’re inexpensive, and they each come with a travel tote and drawstring bag!
+Check out this post on traveling with just a backpack!

 How do I maximize my suitcase’s space?